European Tribune - Comments - Ideology of the Anger Left in the USA

 The best hope for accomplishing those goals is to mobilize and direct that anger and despair into a political movement that is capable of accomplishing that change.
 From a psychological point of view, anger is a road out of depression.
 The key lies in channeling that anger into constructive actions.

 The danger is that violence perceived to originate from political opponents of the existing order plays into the hands of right wing leaders by alarming their followers and recruiting back into their fold loosely affiliated "independents".
-As the Dutch said while fighting the Spanish: "It is not necessary to have hope in order to persevere."
+"It is not necessary to have hope in order to persevere."

 If Obama had done half as much during his first year as Roosevelt did in his first two months, nobody would be complaining.